nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Extracellular:** Pertaining to or occurring outside of cells, relevant to the context and function of EVs.

-### Expanded Definition and Usage\nExtracellular vesicles are increasingly recognized for their role in normal physiology and disease states, including cancer, neurodegenerative disorders, and immune responses.
+### Expanded Definition and Usage:
+Extracellular vesicles are increasingly recognized for their role in normal physiology and disease states, including cancer, neurodegenerative disorders, and immune responses.
 Their ability to encapsulate and transport functional biomolecules makes them critical players in mediating cellular responses and nutrient exchange, as well as in promoting or inhibiting disease progression.
 In therapeutic contexts, EVs are being explored as drug delivery vehicles and as biomarkers for disease diagnosis and prognosis due to their stability and presence in bodily fluids such as blood, urine, and saliva.